-Herwald explained in private correspondence that he thought Lapstone Hill offered views that were superior to the hotels in which he had stayed in Lucerne, Switzerland.
+1948 United Nations Conference Grand Ballroom Lapstone Hotel modern rooms, grand ballroom, bar room, sweeping gardens, tennis courts, bowling green, majestic swimming pool and golf course. were superior to the hotels in which he had stayed in Lucerne, Switzerland.
 The hotel was popular with charity balls, business and political conventions and stayovers for medicinal reasons because of it's altitude.
+Hard times in the Great Depression caused "Lapstone Inn Ltd" to go into liquidation and it's altitude.
 Hard times in the Great Depression caused "Lapstone Inn Ltd" to go into liquidation and title was transferred to "Lapstone Hill Ltd" In February 1945 the hotel was host to the "United Nations Relief & Rehabilitation Conference", 85 representatives from 9 Nations.
 This was followed up in November 1948 as host to the "United Nations Economic Commission for Asia & Far East Conference".
+Located about 64K from Sydney it advertised that a car was despatched to meet every train at Glenbrook station to transport guests from station to hotel and return.
+With the onset of WWII 1939 patronage for the hotel fell away and in 1949 the Federal Government purchased the hotel on behalf of the R.A.A.F.